 The boiler is 55mm diameter x 133mm.
 It has a butane fired burner, fed from an external thin cylindrical tank fitted with a valve and jet, which is aimed into the burner fixed under the boiler.
 There is a circular water gauge window in one end and on the top of the boiler there is a safety valve and a filler plug.
 There is a short open ended steam feed pipe intended to be connected to a similar pipe on the engine unit using a plastic pipe section.
 There is no steam valve but the engine speed can be controlled, to a certain extent, by the gas control or the reverser.

 The engine is on a separate chassis, mounted on an adjustable tilting bracket.
 It is twin cylinder, double acting with Wilesco style slide valves (described by Wilesco as a "piston" valve).
 They are approx 13mm bore x 16mm stroke.
 There is a simple lubricator fitted to each valve chest.
-Reversing is acheived by swapping the inlet and exhaust (unusual for fixed cylinders and would not be possible with traditional slide valves).
+Reversing is achieved by swapping the inlet and exhaust (unusual for fixed cylinders and would not be possible with traditional slide valves).
 The reversing valve is fitted with a lever adapted for remote control.
 The crankshaft is geared to the output shaft to enable a prop shaft to be connected.